majestyz3/local-vault/README.md

 This repository contains a minimal setup for running HashiCorp Vault locally with Traefik acting as a reverse proxy.
-The Docker Compose stack provisions a Vault Enterprise container and a Traefik instance that serves Vault over HTTPS.
+The Docker Compose stack provisions a Vault Enterprise container and a Traefik instance that serves Vault over HTTP.
 Helper scripts are included to streamline starting and stopping the environment and loading common environment variables.